KDE/os-autoinst-distri-kdelinux/README.md

 1. **An openQA instance** – an all-in-one, openSUSE-based image that includes the Web UI, a PostgreSQL database for storing test/job results and authentication/authorization data, the `openqa-worker` service, nginx, etc,.
 2. **A lightweight backend-only image** – Also an openSUSE-based image, but contains only the test execution engine (`isotovideo`).

+### How to Mock test running locally(Todo: Guide)

+### Imperfections

+1. **Mock script redundancy** - The current mock scripts (`utils/mocks/`) contain significant code duplication across different job types (live+fullsystem, live+upgrade).
+The scripts lack reusability and should be refactored to use shared components or a common base script with configurable parameters.

+2. **TTY session implementation issues** - The implementation or even the existence of TTY session in `lib/sessions/syscore/tty.py` may have reliability problems, as I never used them.

+3. **Desktop file creation test verification** - The desktop file creation test (`tests/kdelinux/desktop/create_file.py`) currently only verifies the file creation through the GUI.
+It should be enhanced to confirm that the file actually exists on the filesystem by checking via konsole or TTY session using serial output.